anjanarp/spotify-recs/README.md

-# Multilingual Spotify Recommender and MVP Queue Tool
+# Multilingual Spotify Song Language Classifier and MVP Queue Tool

 This project was an attempt to create a personalized listening experience for multilingual listeners.
 Spotify does not currently offer a way to filter recommendations by language.
 The goal was to take the songs Spotify recommends for a user and filter them down to only the languages they want to listen to, while still allowing multiple languages for a balanced listening experience.